How To Install A New Graphics Card

 Installing your new graphics card on your motherboard is easy.
 Photo credit: Digital Trends

 When you have moved the card all the way down, make sure that the retaining lid or the safety lock is in the correct position by flicking it back up.
-When the GPU is properly set into its PCI-E slot, you should hear a resonant and satisfying “click.”
+When the GPU is properly set into its PCI-E slot, you should hear a resonant and gratifying “click.”

 Step 5 – Reconnect The Cables And Boot Up Your Computer